Suboxone Tooth Decay Lawsuit

 December 20, 2023 – JPML Holds Hearing Next Month for Potential MDL

 The JPML will hold a hearing next month on whether to create a new MDL for the Suboxone tooth decay lawsuits in federal courts.
-At least 15 Suboxone lawsuits are pending in 5 U.S. District Courts.
+At least 15 Suboxone lawsuits are pending in five U.S. District Courts.
 There are also hundreds, possibly thousands, of additional Suboxone tooth decay cases that have already been signed up or are under active investigation by lawyers nationwide.

 December 13, 2023 – Defendant Response to Plaintiff Motion